rafaelsf80/demo-gke/README.md

 Follow this tutorial at https://cloud.google.com/container-engine/docs/tutorials/persistent-disk/

-## Demo 2: Load Balancing with nginx and an ingress object
+## Demo 2: Load Balancing with nginx using an ingress object

 See info on ingress object [here](http://blog.kubernetes.io/2016/03/Kubernetes-1.2-and-simplifying-advanced-networking-with-Ingress.html)
 Kuberenetes supports by default a network load balancer.
 For HTTP load balancer, you should use an Ingress object instead